Opioid pain medicines are used to treat moderate to severe short-term pain, such as after an operation or serious injury, or ongoing pain from cancer.

-- Sometimes you may feel pain before you have your next dose is due.
-It's important to tell your doctor this so that your dose can be changed, or another pain relief option can be considered.
+- Sometimes you may feel pain before your next dose is due.
+Tell your doctor this so your dose can be changed or another pain relief option can be considered.

-- One problem with opioids is that they can become less effective with time.
+- Opioids can become less effective with time.
 This is called tolerance.
 It means that your body has got used to the pain-relieving effect of the medicine, so you will need more to get the same effect.
-This is why it is important for your doctor you know exactly what dose you are taking.
+This is why your doctor needs to know exactly what dose you are taking.

 - Once you are settled on the dose and if you do not have any side effects that might affect your driving, you may be able to return to driving.

-- This is of concern if you drive or operate machinery.
+- This effect is of concern if you drive or operate machinery.

-- Do not stop taking your opioids suddenly.
+- Don't stop taking your opioids suddenly.
 You may have withdrawal symptoms if you stop them or lower the dose too quickly.

 - Withdrawal symptoms include tiredness, sweating, diarrhoea, restlessness and irritability.